Alix Lapri

-Alexus Lapri Geier (born November 6, 1996), known professionally as Alix Lapri, is an American singer, songwriter, and actress.
+Alexus Geier (born November 6, 1996), better known as Alix Lapri, is an American singer, songwriter, and actress.
 Born in Topeka, Lapri participated in many talent shows in her youth.
-She portrays Effie Morales on Power and its sequel and spin-off, Power Book II: Ghost.
+She portrayed Effie Morales on Power and its sequel and spin-off, Power Book II: Ghost.

 Lapri signed with Crown World Entertainment in 2011, and had become friends with Jacob Latimore, as they were signed to the same production company.
 They released many song covers together, including that of "My Boo", a song by both Usher and Alicia Keys.
-In 2012, Lapri released her first extended play titled "I Am Alix Lapri".
+In 2012, Lapri released her first extended play titled I Am Alix Lapri.
 The EP was released free of charge for download on multiple media outlets, and was met with positive reviews from various demographics.

 She began her acting career in 2012, guest starring on a few episodes of Reed Between the Lines as Nataya.
 Following this, she has also had roles on shows such as Red Band Society (2014), as Quinby, and in major motion films such as Den of Thieves (2018), as Maloa.

 Life and career

 2003–2010: Early life and career beginnings

-Alexus Lapri Geier was born November 6, 1996, in Topeka, Kansas to her mother, Lynn Geier.
-The oldest out of three children, Lapri had begun taking an interest in music at an early age.
+Alix Lapri was born November 6, 1996, in Topeka, Kansas to her mother, Lynn Geier.
+The oldest out of three children, Lapri took an interest in music at an early age.